Mires and peatlands

 Promoting the responsible use and conservation of mires and peatlands

-The Finnish Government adopted a resolution on the sustainable and responsible use and conservation of mires and peatlands on 30 August 2012.
+The Finnish Government adopted a resolution on the sustainable and responsible use and conservation of mires and peatlands in August 2012.
 The resolution sets out principles and measures concerning the sustainable and responsible use and conservation of mires and peatlands in Finland.